Decpwnz/my-fashion-trunk/README.md

 - Docker
 - Docker Compose

-1. Create a `.env` file in the root directory with all required environment variables:
+1. Create a .env.local file in the backend directory with the following variables:

    ```bash
    # Backend Environment Variables